-BUSI 465 Strategic Management & Planning (3)
+BUSI 465 Strategic Management and Planning (3)

-The integration of business concepts, methods, and skills for the formulation of strategy and policy within an organization, emphasizing analysis, decision making, and ethical considerations.
+This course focuses on the integration of business concepts, methods, and skills for the formulation of strategy and policy within an organization, emphasizing analysis, decision-making and ethical considerations.
+Prerequisite: BUSI 325 Principles of Management, BUSI 347 Principles of Marketing, and BUSI 336 Principles of Finance.